Pseudomonas aeruginosa: Research

-In 2013, João Xavier described an experiment in which P. aeruginosa, when subjected to repeated rounds of conditions in which it needed to swarm to acquire food, developed the ability to "hyperswarm" at speeds 25% faster than baseline organisms, by developing multiple flagella, whereas the baseline organism has a single flagellum.
+In 2013, van Ditmarsch et al. described an experiment in which P. aeruginosa, when subjected to repeated rounds of conditions in which it needed to swarm to acquire food, developed the ability to "hyperswarm" at speeds 25% faster than baseline organisms, by developing multiple flagella, whereas the baseline organism has a single flagellum.
 This result was notable in the field of experimental evolution in that it was highly repeatable.
 P. aeruginosa has been studied for use in bioremediation and use in processing polyethylene in municipal solid waste.

 Research on this bacterium's systems biology led to the development of genome-scale metabolic models that enable computer simulation and prediction of bacterial growth rates under varying conditions, including its virulence properties.

 In 2025, a strain of P. aeruginosa was identified that had gained the ability to produce an enzyme for the metabolism of the plastic polycaprolactone, commonly used in wound dressings and other medical equipment, enabling it to survive in sterile environments.
 The bacteria also demonstrated the ability to incorporate plastic into biofilm, increasing its resistance to antibiotics.